Yogesh-K-Matkar/react_concept_react_app/README.md

         			            //Cleanup code
                       };
         		      }, [dependencies]);

+        (Imp:- Cleanup Code execute
+                 1. When Component Unmount mean component does not render in JSX based on condition
+                 2. When dependencies changes useEffect re-render.)

     31.2.2. useMemo:- This hook is used to skip unnecessary value re-calculation of value, if the value is already in cache, which will reduce the delay that occurs to a minimum in getting the actual result from other necessary components